pballentine13/liteforge/README.md

 }
 ```

-Important Considerations
+## Important Considerations
-Security:

-Prepared Statements: Liteforge uses prepared statements to prevent SQL injection.
+*   **Security:** Liteforge uses prepared statements to prevent SQL injection.
 Always use prepared statements when handling user input.

-Encryption at Rest (SQLCipher): If you enable EncryptAtRest, ensure you store the EncryptionKey securely (e.g., using environment variables or a secrets management solution).
+*   **Encryption at Rest (SQLCipher):** If you enable `EncryptAtRest`, ensure you store the `EncryptionKey` securely (e.g., using environment variables or a secrets management solution).
 Never hardcode the encryption key!

-Error Handling: Handle errors gracefully and provide informative error messages.
+*   **Error Handling:** Handle errors gracefully and provide informative error messages.

-Database Migrations: For production applications, use a database migration tool (e.g., golang-migrate/migrate) to manage schema changes.
+*   **Database Migrations:** For production applications, use a database migration tool (e.g., `golang-migrate/migrate`) to manage schema changes.

-Data Types: The CreateTable function supports basic data types (int, string, float64, bool).
-Extend it to support other data types as needed.

-Relationships: Liteforge does not automatically handle database relationships (one-to-many, many-to-many).
-You'll need to implement relationship management logic yourself.

-Input Sanitization: The SanitizeInput function provides minimal sanitization.
-It's highly recommended to rely on prepared statements for SQL injection prevention and use a dedicated HTML sanitization library (e.g., github.com/microcosm-cc/bluemonday) if you need to sanitize HTML content.
+*   **Input Sanitization:** The `SanitizeInput` function provides minimal sanitization.
+It's highly recommended to rely on prepared statements for SQL injection prevention and use a dedicated HTML sanitization library (e.g., `github.com/microcosm-cc/bluemonday`) if you need to sanitize HTML content.

-Test Thoroughly: Write comprehensive unit and integration tests to ensure the correctness and reliability of your code.
+*   **Test Thoroughly:** Write comprehensive unit and integration tests to ensure the correctness and reliability of your code.

-Contributing
+## Contributing

 Contributions are welcome!
 Please submit pull requests with clear descriptions of the changes.
 Follow the existing coding style and conventions.
 Be sure to include tests for any new features or bug fixes.

-License
+## License

 MIT License